Balochistan Liberation Army: 2000–2010

 On 14 December 2006, BLA militants launched six rockets at a paramilitary camp in Balochistan's Kohlu District that then President Pervez Musharraf was visiting.
 Though Musharraf's life was not endangered, the Pakistani government labelled the attack an attempt on his life and initiated a sweeping army operation.

-On 15 April 2009, Baloch activist Brahamdagh Khan Bugti (accused by the Pakistani government of being a BLA leader), called for Balochis to kill non-Balochis residing in Balochistan, including civilians.
+On 15 April 2009, Baloch activist Brahamdagh Khan Bugti (accused by the Pakistani government of being a BLA leader), called for Baloch to kill non-Baloch residing in Balochistan, including civilians.
 Targeted attacks against Punjabi residents began soon after, causing about 500 deaths.
 BLA leaders later claimed responsibility for inciting the attacks.
-BLA targeted non-Balochis from various ethnic backgrounds, including Pashtuns, Sindhis, and Punjabis, whom BLA considered outsiders.
+BLA targeted non-Baloch from various ethnic backgrounds, including Pashtuns, Sindhis, Punjabis, and Saraikis whom BLA considered outsiders.

 On 14 June 2009, masked gunmen shot dead Anwar Baig, a school teacher in Kalat.
 Baig had opposed recitation of the Baloch anthem in schools.
 The killing was part of a larger campaign against educators who were seen to be sympathetic to the Pakistani state.
 On 30 July, BLA militants kidnapped 19 Pakistani police in Sui, killed one and injured 16.
 Over the course of three weeks all but one of the kidnapped officers were killed by their captors.

-In 2010, Nazima Talib, a female assistant professor at the University of Balochistan in Quetta was murdered., for which BLA later claimed responsibility.
+In 2010, Nazima Talib, a female assistant professor at the University of Balochistan in Quetta was murdered, for which BLA later claimed responsibility.
 The reason for the murder, according to BLA, was due the deaths of two Baloch women in Quetta and Pasni and for the arrest of several Baloch women by Pakistan's police.

 In 2010, BLA attacked schools, teachers, and students in the province.

-On 14 August, 2010 BLA militants killed six laborers and wounded three others on their way home from work in the Khilji area of Quetta.
+On 14 August 2010, BLA militants killed six laborers and wounded three others on their way home from work in the Khilji area of Quetta.